 We aren’t knocking permanent life insurance here.
 It is a wonderful tool for many families to ensure financial security for their legacies.
 It also can be ten times as expensive as term life insurance.

 Term life insurance is simple.
 It lasts for several years to a few decades and offers a death benefit if you pass away in that time.
-You can also include add-ons called riders which may cost extra.
+You can also include add-ons called riders which may cost extra premium.

 Take the Life Insurance Medical Exam